 The Deputy Ambassador from the Embassy of Sudan, Mr Mohammed Margani gave his speech, which followed by a video presentation on Sudan and dance performances.
 Amidst of songs and drama performance aligned to enlighten the student, VIPs were served with their sumptuous delicacies.

 The standing roars made for the independence rap.
 Nevertheless, regardless of north, south, east or west of Sudan, the students enjoyed all the performance.
-They cheered throughout the program and everyone present experienced true meanings of independence celebration.
+They cheered throughout the programme and everyone present experienced true meanings of independence celebration.

 The Sudanese students were all very happy to be able to celebrate the day at IUKL.
 This event certainly gave them the feeling of being home in Sudan.